JosephineAbdulaziz/101390844_comp3123_labtest2/README.md

 # 101390844_comp3123_labtest2
 This is lab test 2 for comp3123
 This React weather application is a very handy tool!
-By selecting specific day, it provides detailed information about the weather for th selected day and the changes expected throughout that day.
-This allows users to see the current weather conditions and anticipate any fluctuations in the upcoming hours.
+By selecting specific day, it provides detailed information about the weather for the selected day and the changes expected throughout that day.
+This allows users to see the weather conditions for the coming 5 days and anticipate any fluctuations in the upcoming hours.
 authored by Josefin Abdulaziz 101390844

 <img width="1280" alt="5" src="https://github.com/JosephineAbdulaziz/101390844_comp3123_labtest2/assets/123840261/a29d6173-b6c6-43b8-aaf7-efaca6a108dc">